Tahir-Tahirzade/Interrogez-une-base-de-donn-es-avec-SQL-pour-suivre-la-satisfaction-client-/README.md

   ### 1.Reformulating Requirements:
-    <li> Verify understanding between the customer service manager and myself by rephrasing the expression of needs using the provided template (see attached "Modèle d’expression des besoins.docx").This involves using the provided template and verifying alignment with Olivier's expectations.
+    <li>Verify understanding between the customer service manager and myself by rephrasing the expression of needs using the provided template (see attached "Modèle d’expression des besoins.docx").This involves using the provided template and verifying alignment with Olivier's expectations.

   ###  2.Database Handling:

-   <li>Load the customer feedback database ("customer_data_feedback.sql") into a chosen database management tool.
-Confirm the availability of all required data for subsequent analysis.
+   <li>Load the customer feedback database ("customer_data_feedback.sql") into a chosen database management tool.Confirm the availability of all required data for subsequent analysis.

   ### 3.Database Update: